 Society activities are open to BBVHS members, and consist of regular monthly meetings, many interesting field trips, and the operation of the museum.
-A monthly newsletter, "TALL PINES", is mailed to members providing current Society news and listing planned events.
+A bi-monthly newsletter, "TALL PINES", is mailed to members providing current Society news and listing planned events.
 The Society publishes books pertaining to Big Bear Valley, which are available at the museum gift shop and local book stores, or may be ordered by mail from the Society.
 A $5 donation is requested from adults.
 Children, 14 and under, and members are free.

 General membership meetings are held the second Thursday of each month.
 Board meetings are held on the Thursday prior to the general meeting.